alexmaccalman/wordcloud/README.md

 # Word Cloud
 This repo contains python code to create a word cloud from a .csv file that contains a columns of words and a column of desired word frequencies.
-The follwoing are the default parameters:
+The following are the default parameters:
 WordCloud(
     font_path=None,
     width=400,